MattRice12/CS-concepts/modules/require-load-include-extend.md

 # Include and Extend
-  While require and load are used to incorporate a library file into the class file (unless they are one and the same), include and extend are used in 'mixin' the module methods into the class.
+  While 'require' and 'load' are used to incorporate a library file into the class file (unless they are one and the same), 'include' and 'extend' are used in 'mixin' the module methods into the class.

   *Include*
     Include lets your modules add methods to instances of a class.